Act of Senedd Cymru

 The power to make primary legislation was conferred on the assembly following the 2011 elections as a commencement order had been passed in the Assembly by simple majority prior to dissolution.
 The activation of part 4 legislative powers was as a result of a "yes" vote in the 2011 referendum held in Wales.
 When the power to make Acts of the Assembly commenced, the Assembly lost the ability to make Measures under part 3 of the 2006 Act.
 Existing Measures will remain as law unless repealed.

-The current name was adopted when the Senedd and Elections (Wales) Act took effect on 6 May 2020, which renamed the "Acts of the National Assembly for Wales" stated in section 107(1) of the Government of Wales Act 2006 as officially "Acts of Senedd Cymru" (plural Deddfau Senedd Cymru) and informally referred to as “Acts of the Senedd”.
+The current name was adopted when the Senedd and Elections (Wales) Act 2020 took effect on 6 May 2020, which renamed the "Acts of the National Assembly for Wales" stated in section 107(1) of the Government of Wales Act 2006 as officially "Acts of Senedd Cymru" (plural Deddfau Senedd Cymru) and informally referred to as “Acts of the Senedd”.

-How Acts are made
+Procedure

 Consideration by the Senedd

 Bills may be introduced by Welsh Government, a committee of the Senedd, the Senedd Commission or by individual Members of the Senedd.
 Ballots are held to select which individual Senedd members may present bills.

 Once a bill is introduced, there are four stages that need to be completed prior to the bill being submitted for royal assent.
 The first stage involves consideration of the general principles of the bill by a committee of the Senedd and then agreement of these principles by the Senedd in plenary session.
 In the second stage, the bill is considered in detail by a bill committee.
 The third stage involves detailed consideration of the bill and any amendments by the Senedd in plenary, this can be followed by a Report Stage where further amendments can be proposed.
 Finally, in the fourth stage, the Senedd votes to pass the bill in its final form.